firecmsco/firecms/website/docs/new_in_v2.md

   values or themselves.
 - You can spread `MapProperty` fields in a collection using the `spreadChildren` prop.
+- You can now use the `keyValue` props in `MapProperty` to define the key and value properties of the map.
+This is useful if you need to input arbitrary data.
 - Date properties: you can now select between date or date/time modes.
 - Enums can be defined now as arrays of objects with multiple configuration options such as the color of the tag.